hyperledger-solang/solang/docs/language/types.rst

 Mappings may have a name for the key or the value, for example:
 ``mapping(address owner => uint64 balance)``.
 The names are used in the metadata of the contract.
-If the mapping is public, then the accessor function will have named arguments and returns.
+If the mapping is public, the accessor function will have named arguments and returns.

 .. tip::